 Waterbeds.
 If this brings nightmarish images of the 80s to mind, banish them!
 Today’s waterbeds don’t move as much as their earlier brethren did.
-Newer technology allows you to change positions without disturbing the sleep of your partner.
+Newer technology allows you to change positions without disturbing your partner’s sleep.

 This brings to mind back pain.
-Older waterbeds like free flow mattresses may not have provided sufficient spine support, giving sleepers backaches when they got up in the morning.
-Today’s waterbeds especially softside varieties have a new technology that helps with entry and exiting.
+Older waterbeds like free-flow mattresses may not have provided sufficient spine support, giving sleepers backaches when they got up in the morning.
+Today’s waterbeds especially softside varieties have a new technology that helps with entry and exit.
 They have less motion than regular beds and have increased back support for sleepers so that they wake up virtually pain-free.
-Another thing that helps with reducing pain: water heaters.
+Another thing that helps with reducing pain: is water heaters.
 These also help to relax tired achy muscles and alleviate pain and stiffness.

 This also means that, if a waterbed owner shares their bed with a sleeping partner, they aren’t going to be subjected to sudden, unexpected motions that have them feeling like they are in a sailboat in a stiff wind.
 Even if they don’t share their bed with someone, they don’t have to fear changing position from their back to their side.
 The motion is so minimal in today’s bed most people agree they feel less disturbance than if they were on a regular innerspring mattress.

 Today’s technology means the mattress (a queen or king) can be divided into two separate mattresses.
 Each side’s support and wave motion is controlled by inserting a wave reduction system that includes fiber and stiff foam, especially in the middle where we need it most.
 This foam deadens the movement of the water when a sleeper shifts position or gets out of bed.